danoweibo/native-viewport-transitions/README.md

 ## How it works

-The core idea is to take routing out of the framework's hands and give it to a `TransitionManager` component that holds both the previous and current page in state simultaneously — so both are mounted and visible during the animation.
+The core idea is to replicate the routing of native platforms and give it to a `TransitionManager` component that holds both the previous and current page in state simultaneously — so both are mounted and visible during the animation.

 ```
 navigate("/next")